-pERC noted that standard treatment for patients with Hodgkin lymphoma that relapses after autologous stem cell transplant (ASCT) can include chemotherapy or radiation, administered with palliative intent for symptomatic management.
+pERC noted that standard treatment for patients with Hodgkin lymphoma that relapses after autologous stem cell transplant (ASCT) can include chemotherapy or radiation, administered with palliative intent for symptom management.
 It was noted that the median survival of patients who relapse after ASCT is approximately two years.
-One non-randomized study was included in the pCODR systematic review, Study SG035-0003 (Younes 2012), which evaluated brentuximab in 102 patients with Hodgkin lymphoma who had relapsed after, or were refractory to high-dose ASCT. pERC considered that this was a heavily pre-treated patient population (median 3.5 prior chemotherapies) with no alternative treatment options and for whom there was an important need for new therapeutic options. pERC also discussed that Hodgkin lymphoma is a relatively uncommon malignancy and that the number of patients with Hodgkin lymphoma who relapse after ASCT is small.
+One non-randomized study was included in the pCODR systematic review, Study SG035-0003 (Younes 2012), which evaluated brentuximab in 102 patients with Hodgkin lymphoma who had relapsed after, or were refractory to high-dose ASCT. pERC considered that this was a heavily pretreated patient population (median 3.5 prior chemotherapies) with no alternative treatment options and for whom there was an important need for new therapeutic options.
+Also, the study population was relatively young with a median age of 31 years and there is a therapeutic need for effective options in this population. pERC also discussed that Hodgkin lymphoma is a relatively uncommon malignancy and that the number of patients with Hodgkin lymphoma who relapse after ASCT is small.
+Considering these factors, pERC concluded that the size of Study SG035-0003 was relatively large for this clinical setting but agreed with the pCODR Clinical Guidance Panel that it would likely not be feasible to conduct a randomized controlled trial in this patient population in a reasonable timeframe.